 “Insurance site users we’ve talked to often say things like, ‘I just want to know what they do!’
-Insurance companies have a big opportunity to cut prospect frustration with simplified messaging that highlights the value proposition in a human-friendly way,” says Deanna Dial, VP of Clients Services at Praxent.
+Insurance companies have a big opportunity to cut prospect frustration with simplified messaging that highlights the value proposition in a human-friendly way,” says Deanna Dial, former VP of Clients Services at Praxent.

 Tell new users why your company is the best choice.
 If your products are complex or entail certain requirements, work to create simple frameworks that set expectations up-front.
 Tout your benefits, customer service, and time-saving tools.
 Do whatever you can to paint a simple picture of what being a policyholder is like.